CodingDojoSilesia/birthday-greetings-kata/README.md

 ## Goal

 As you’re a very friendly person, you would like to send a birthday note to all the friends you have.
-But you have a lot of friends and a bit lazy, it may take some times to write all the notes by hand.
+But you have a lot of friends and a bit lazy, it may take some time to write all the notes by hand.
 Make your computer do it.

 Your program should load data from flat file